Droidking18/Repo-to-PDF/README.md

 - The name of the output PDF file
 - Whether or not you wish to keep the cloned repository after generating the PDF

-The script will then clone the repository, process the files, and generate a PDF document based on the provided information.
+The script will then process the files, and generate a PDF document based on the provided information.

-Please note that you need to have Node.js installed on your system in order to run Repo-to-PDF.
+Please note that you need to have Node.js installed on your system in order to run SourceCode-to-PDF.

 ## Configuration

-Repo-to-PDF automatically ignores certain file types and directories (e.g., `.png`, `.git`).
+SourceCode-to-PDF automatically ignores certain file types and directories (e.g., `.png`, `.git`).
 To customize the files and directories to ignore, edit the `excludedNames` and `excludedExtensions` variables in `clone.cjs`.

 ## Troubleshooting / FAQ